-Report the capital gains from the sale of stock on Schedule D and attach it to your regular income tax return.
-Report the purchase date and price of each stock sold, as well as the sale date, price and number of shares sold.
+The capital gains from the sale of stock are reported on Schedule D and attached to your regular income tax return.
+For each stock sold you must report the purchase date and price, the sale date and price and number of shares sold.
 The form is set up in two sections for long-term and short-term capital gains.
-Only stocks sold during the tax year are reported on the Schedule D.
+Only stocks sold during the year are reported on the Schedule D.

-When you lose money from the sale of a stock, you incur a capital loss, which can be used to offset any gains from selling other stocks.
-Capital losses are also divided into short- and long-term categories, using the same one-year cutoff.
-Use short-term losses to offset short-term gains and long-term losses against long-term gains.
+If stocks are sold at a loss, the results are a capital loss and those losses can be used to offset any gains from selling other stocks.
+Capital losses are also divided into short and long term categories, using the same one-year cutoff.
+Short term losses are used to offset short term gains and long term losses go against long term gains.
 Any left over losses are used against the other type of gains.
 If total losses exceed the gains, up to $3,000 in capital losses can be used to offset other income in any one year.

 - profit/loss image by Warren Millar from Fotolia.com